 Creating Community.
 Cinque Gallery Artists

-Founded by three master League artists, Romare Bearden, Ernest Crichlow, and Norman Lewis, who were determined to “provide a place where the works of unknown, and neglected artists of talent….primarily minority artists” would “not only be shown but nurtured and developed.”
-Cinque Gallery successfully fostered a mutually supportive community of artists for nearly four decades – and yet, it is virtually undetectable in modern scholarship and criticism.
+Founded in 1969 by three master League artists, Romare Bearden (1911 – 1988), Ernest Crichlow (1914 – 2005), and Norman Lewis (1909 – 1979), Cinque Gallery was created to “provide a place where the works of unknown, and neglected artists of talent…” primarily minority artists “would not only be shown but nurtured and developed.”
+(Excerpts.
+1969 Cinque Gallery by-laws) The artist-led, nonprofit space fostered a mutually supportive community of artists young and mature, exhibiting the work of new and established African American artists for nearly four decades.

 2/10/21: The Origins of “Creating Community: Cinque Gallery Artists”